dqops/dqo/docs/examples/data-validity/number-of-invalid-IP4-address.md

 **PROBLEM**

-Here is a table with some sample customer data.
+Here is a table with some sample data.
 In this example, we will monitor the `ip4` column.

 The `ip4` column contains IP4 address values.
 We want to verify the number of invalid IP4 address values on `ip4` column.